google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

 written as *`apiSelection*`*.

 In this section we discuss how the reflection support specified by a given *`apiSelection*`* can be requested for a specific set of program elements.
-Currently the only supported kind of program element is classes, but this will be generalized later.
 The program elements that receive reflection support are called the **targets** of the specification, and the specification itself is given as a superinitializer in a subclass (call it `MyReflectable`) of class `Reflectable`, with a unique instance (call it `myReflectable`).
 Now, `myReflectable` is used as metadata somewhere in the program, and each kind of capability is only applicable as an annotation in certain